MachineFabric Documentation

 3. Engine finds extraction capabilities

-4. Plugins extract content in parallel:
+4. Cartridges extract content in parallel:

 - Text extraction